Azerbaijan: Sport

 Freestyle wrestling has been traditionally regarded as Azerbaijan's national sport, in which Azerbaijan has won fourteen medals, including four golds, since joining the International Olympic Committee.
 The most popular sports are football and wrestling.

 The Association of Football Federations of Azerbaijan, with 9,122 registered players, is the largest sporting association in the country.
-The national football team demonstrates relatively low performance in the international arena compared to the nation football clubs.
+The national football team demonstrates relatively low performance in the international arena compared to the nation's football clubs.
 The most successful clubs are Neftçi, Qarabağ, and Gabala.
 In 2012, Neftchi Baku became the first Azerbaijani team to advance to the group stage of a European competition.
 In 2014, Qarabağ became the second Azerbaijani club advancing to the group stage of UEFA Europa League.
 In 2017, after beating Copenhagen 2–2 (a) in the play-off round of the UEFA Champions League, Qarabağ became the first Azerbaijani club to reach the group stage.

 Futsal is another popular sport in Azerbaijan.
 The Azerbaijan national futsal team reached fourth place in the 2010 UEFA Futsal Championship, while domestic club Araz Naxçivan clinched bronze medals at the 2009–10 UEFA Futsal Cup and 2013–14 UEFA Futsal Cup.
 Azerbaijan was the main sponsor of Spanish football club Atlético de Madrid during seasons 2013/2014 and 2014/2015, a partnership that the club described should 'promote the image of Azerbaijan in the world'.

-Azerbaijan is one of the traditional powerhouses of world chess, having hosted many international chess tournaments and competitions and became European Team Chess Championship winners in 2009, 2013 and 2017.
+Azerbaijan has hosted many international chess tournaments and competitions and became European Team Chess Championship winners in 2009, 2013 and 2017.
 Notable chess players include Teimour Radjabov, Shahriyar Mammadyarov, Vladimir Makogonov, Vugar Gashimov and former World Chess Champion Garry Kasparov.
 As of 2014, country's home of Shamkir Chess a category 22 event and one of the highest rated tournaments of all time.
 Backgammon also plays a major role in Azerbaijani culture.
 The game is very popular in Azerbaijan and is widely played among the local public.
-There are also different variations of backgammon developed and analyzed by Azerbaijani experts.
+There are also different variations of backgammon developed and analysed by Azerbaijani experts.